mikezxc136/NIzzy12/README.md

 ### Hi there 👋
 Hello!
 I am Nizzy 😇
-My real name is Tuan and I am proud to say that I am Vietnamese I love learning new things and everything about Technology.
+<p> My real name is Tuan, I live in Ha Noi - Viet Nam </p>
+<p> I love learning new things and everything about Technology.
 I keep exploring new things.
-I am passionate to do something to solve real world problems using technology and make this world a better place.
+I am passionate to do something to solve real world problems using technology and make this world a better place.</p>

 - 🎓 I’m pursuing Data Science from USTH
 - 🌱 I’m currently fascinated with Machine Learning, Data Science, Data Analyst